 Palma de Mallorca is nothing short of paradise for travellers.
 It has beautiful golden-sand beaches and stunning sea views, delicious restaurants, lively nightlife, diverse history and plenty of ancient architecture.
 No matter your interests, you’ll love exploring the Balearic capital.

-If, after reading this guide, you’re still not 100% sure where to stay, here’s a quick recap; La Calatrava and Dalt Murada is our number one choice for where to stay with the best restaurants and landmark attractions, and our pick for the best hostel in Palma is Brick.
+If, after reading this guide, you’re still not 100% sure where to stay, here’s a quick recap; La Calatrava and Dalt Murada is our number one choice for where to stay, in the old town with the best restaurants and landmark attractions, and our pick for the best hostel in Palma is El Josemari Youth Hostel.

-Our recommendation for the best hotel is the Santa Clara Urban Hotel & Spa because it’s ideally located in Palma’s most vibrant neighbourhood.
+Our recommendation for the best of Palma De Mallorca hotels, check out Santa Clara Urban Hotel & Spa.
+It’s ideally located in Palma’s most vibrant neighborhood.
 It’s close to shops, restaurants, nightclubs and bars.